-Farmers get confused between these two attacks, there is a difference and their control are also different accordingly.
-When fruit get spotted with larger number of black of spot then this is bacterial blight and fruit fly attack is can be symptomized as a very minute sting on mango fruit skin with black colour and secretion can be noted.
-For bacterial blight, copper oxide or any other fungicides are recommended whereas for fruit fly a mixture of protein hydrolysate with insecticides can be applied on northern sides of plant.
+Farmers get confused between these two attacks, there is a difference and their control is also different accordingly.
+When fruit gets spotted with a larger number of black spots then this is bacterial blight and fruit fly attack is can be symptomized as a very minute sting on mango fruit skin with black color and secretion can be noted.
+For bacterial blight, copper oxide or any other fungicides are recommended whereas for fruit fly a mixture of protein hydrolysate with insecticides can be applied on the northern sides of the plant.

 Mango fruit borer

-Fruit borer is very common in mango when fruits are in cluster form and touching each other especially in “Sindhri” where fruits are in cluster forms.
+Fruit borer is very common in mango when fruits are in cluster form and touch each other especially in “Sindhri” where fruits are in cluster forms.
 Borer starts laying eggs in fruits under shade conditions.
 It nourishes more where flowers malformation is abundant.
-So, remove flower malformation and avoid fruit clusters to touch each other by covering with polythene bags.
+So, remove flower malformation and avoid fruit clusters touching each other by covering them with polythene bags.
 Spray chemical insecticides to avoid this problem.